sr320/LabDocs/protocols/ProteinprepforMSMS.md

 |    F       |    0.25                 |    325                       |    325,   E                 |
 |    G       |    0.125                |    325                       |    325,   F                 |
 |    H       |    0.025                |    400                       |    100,   G                 |

  Use BCA protocol equations to calculate the sample volume containing 100 µg of protein.
 Make sure to correct for any dilutions.

 ### Mini-Trypsin digestion

-This digestion is for total starting volume of 100 µl.
-You can either aliquot the volume to equal 100 µg of protein to a new tube and add additional 6M urea in 50 mM NH4HCO3 (Step 9 - save remaining lysed cells/proteins in -80°C freezer), or digest your entire sample if it is <100 µg protein dissolved in 100 µl total volume.
+_This digestion is for total starting volume of 100 µl.
+You can either aliquot the volume to equal 100 µg of protein to a new tube and add additional 6M urea in 50 mM NH4HCO3 (Step 9 - save remaining lysed cells/proteins in -80°C freezer), or digest your entire sample if it is less than 100 µg protein dissolved in 100 µl total volume._

 1. Add 6.6 µl of 1.5 M Tris pH 8.8
 2. Add 2.5 µl 200 mM TCEP and vortex
 3. Test pH of samples to make sure they are still basic.
 4. Incubate samples 1 hour at 37°C
 5. Add 20 µl of 200 mM iodoacetamide (IAA)
 6. Incubate 1 hour, room temperature, in dark
 7. Add 20 µl 200 mM diothiothreitol (DTT, freshly made or frozen), vortex
 8. Incubate 1 hour, room temperature
 9. Aliquot the volume equal to 100 µg of protein to a new tube (save remainder at -80°C)
 10. OPTIONAL: Add ApoA1 to each sample (dilute 1.1 µl 2200 ng/µl stock in 48.9 µl of 50mM NH4HCO3 to make 50 ng/µl) to make 1:300 ratio of ApoA1:total protein.
-a.
 For 100 µg total protein in a sample, add 333 ng of ApoA1 by adding 6.7 µl of 60 ng/µl ApoA1 solution.
 11. Add LysC at a 1:30 enzyme:protein ratio to each sample.
 (LysC cleaves at C-terminus of R and K, like trypsin, but works well in 6M urea.)
 12. Incubate 1 hour, room temperature
 13. Add 800 µl 25 mM NH4HCO3 and 200 µl HPLC grade methanol to each tube.